Simplifying $D$-Dimensional Physical-State Sums in Gauge Theory and Gravity: Generalized Ward identity

 At this point we want to comment on the gravitational case, where we have two factors of the polarization vector $\varepsilon_i^\mu$.
 We use the above criterion on the individual $\varepsilon$-products, rather than the amplitude itself.
 Each $\varepsilon$-product contains up to one factor of each polarization vector since $\varepsilon_i^2 =0$.
 Hence, we do not need to modify our criterion in order to use it in gravity.

+\textit{Claim:} An $n$-point amplitude can always be promoted to obey the GWI for up to $(n-2)$ external gauge particles.
+If the external gauge particles are $(n-1)$ or less, then all of them may obey the GWI.

-Suppose we look at an $n$-point amplitude where all external particles are gauge particles.
+\textit{Proof of claim:} Consider first an $n$-point amplitude where all external particles are gauge particles.
 To construct our basis, we write down all possible Lorentz-invariant products and we restrict them using the on-shell conditions.
 First, we remove any products of the form $\varepsilon_i \cdot p_i$ or $\varepsilon_i^2$, due to the polarization vectors being transverse and null.
 Next, we choose the two particles for which the GWI will not be satisfied.
 Say we choose particles $n$ and $(n-1)$.
 We solve momentum conservation in terms of $p_n$.
 Then, our basis does not include any products of the form $\varepsilon_i \cdot p_n$.
 Further, again using momentum conservation, we may eliminate $\varepsilon_n \cdot p_{n-1}$.
 The on-shell conditions put restrictions on momentum products as well, but those are not important for our purposes.

 Now, we perform the mapping $\varepsilon_i \rightarrow p_i$ for a given particle $i$ on our basis elements and check whether we introduce $\varepsilon$-products not included in our basis.
 Namely, we look for the elements $\varepsilon_j \cdot p_n$ for any $j$ or $\varepsilon_n \cdot p_{n-1}$.
 For particles $n$ and $(n-1)$ we find that we do introduce such elements: